falkecarlsen/gwent-vanilla/docs/milestone_2.md

 ## Not in this milestone
-The following is a list of features, which is NOT planned for this milestone (but a coming one).
+The following is a list of features, which is NOT planned for this milestone.
 This list is included to avoid confusion and to outline future milestones.

-- Any gameplay logic, such as
+- Any new gameplay logic, such as:
   - Mulligan phase (where cards are discarded initially)
   - Spell cards like aces and twos (weather effects)
   - Unit cards with abilities